 At age 19, Dante read ‘A Confederacy Of Dunces’, the novel for which John Kennedy Toole was posthumously awarded the Pulitzer Prize and whose obnoxious main character, Ignatius J. Reilly, fails miserably as a hot-dog vendor.
 Nevertheless, Dante thought the enterprise had a certain charm.

-After tending tables and toying with a non-profitable business (or two)… at the age of 30, he again turned to the novel idea of slingin’ dogs.
-For the first five years he and his dog Josie ran just the one cart.
-Now, after over 15 years of operation, Dante's operates a number of carts offering service both INDOORS, and out.
+After tending tables and toying with a non-profitable business (or two)… at the age of 30, he again turned to the novel idea of slingin’ dogs, and Dante's Inferno Dogs was born.